 Recent slight Increase in Indian Pharma Stocks:

-The Only Fear for Pharma Sector- Value Based Pricing
+The Only Fear of Pharma Sector- Value-Based Pricing

 Yet, there lies Uncertainty…

 A certainty about the increase in profitability of the pharma industry cannot be forecasted because of the recent notification by the Indian government regarding prescribing generic names of drugs and the impact of GST( Goods and Service Tax).